December 6, 2018

 Health and safety for kids in shared spaces

 Should your child stay home from child care or school?
 Many parents ask themselves this question during the cold and flu season.
 Opinions vary too.
-Parents may disagree with their child care or school’s temporary exclusion policy.
+Parents may disagree with their child care or the school’s temporary exclusion policy.
 That’s especially true because keeping children home means that parents must take time off work or other commitments.

 But regardless of opinions, you and your child care provider both want what is best for your child.
 Keeping them home so they can rest and heal — and keep germs and viruses away from classmates — is always a good call.